flyx/flyx.org/nix-flakes-latex.md

       # […]
 {% endhighlight %}

-We can now reference to the font in our document.
+We can now reference the font in our document.
 However, we might not be completely sure about the name we need to use to refer to the font – is it `FiraCode`, `Fira-Code` or `Fira Code`?
 Font files tend to be a bit inconsistent about this.
 So let us check it: